 Let’s take a closer look at hanbok, the traditional Korean attire.
 Today, we’ll embark on a journey to understand the essence and history of this attire and learn “how to wear hanbok” with grace and elegance.

 What is Hanbok, the traditional attire of South Korea?

 The tightly fitted jacket reflects the shape of the upper body, and the wide, flexible skirt flatters the wearer’s gracefulness by hiding lower body movements.
-The unique lines of hanbok are most prominent when the wearer is in motion.
-It looks like the person is floating on air!
+The unique lines of the the dress are most prominent when the wearer is in motion.
+It looks like the person is floating in the air!

 It can be classified into a ceremonial and everyday dress.
 A further classification based on gender, age, and season creates a whole lot of variety.
 Regardless of the differences in these categories, the basic framework of all hanbok is the same.
 It is centered around the Korean fondness for naturalness, desire for supernatural blessings and protection, and the Confucian-style dress code.

 Vivid colors are another significant characteristic feature.
 The fabric is colored using natural dyes, giving hanbok a depth and richness not found in artificial dyes.
 Colors also symbolize social position and marital status.
 The upper classes wore various colors, while the commoners wore white.

 The roots of traditional Korean attire trace back to the attire worn by individuals on the Korean Peninsula during the Three Kingdoms era.
 However, the contemporary version is worn by modern Koreans is primarily influenced by the style of the Joseon Dynasty.

 Hanbok was originally designed to facilitate ease of movement.
 The fundamental structure of hanbok has its roots in the Gorguryeo Kingdom (37 BC – 668 BC).
 Over the years, the design features have remained relatively unchanged.